sony/esstra/samples/hello/README.md

 to easily understand the basic operations of ESSTRA by following each step in order.

-First, we will compile `hello.c`, which is located in this directory, using ESSTRA Core to generate the binary file `hello`.
+First, we will compile [`hello.c`](./hello.c), which is located in this directory, using the ESSTRA Core to generate the binary file `hello`.
 This binary includes metadata containing information about all the source files involved in the compilation, such as absolute paths and checksums.
-We will verify this using ESSTRA Utility.
+We will verify this using the ESSTRA Utility.

-Next, we will demonstrate how to use the feature of ESSTRA Utility that adds license information of source files to the metadata.
+Next, we will demonstrate how to use the feature of the ESSTRA Utility that adds license information of source files to the metadata.
 In this sample, we will use the open-source software license analysis tool [FOSSology](https://github.com/fossology/fossology) to scan the source code for licenses and generate a license information file.
-We will then update the metadata using ESSTRA Utility based on this information and verify that the license information has been correctly added to the metadata.
+We will then update the metadata using the ESSTRA Utility based on this information and verify that the license information has been correctly added to the metadata.